formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 non_square_matrix = [1 2 3; 4 5 6]
 ```

-... and transpose it with the `transpose` function or the `'` operator:
+... and transpose it with the `transpose` function or the quote `'` operator:

 ```@example variables
 transposed_matrix = transpose(non_square_matrix)